asamy/ksm/README.md

 generic sandboxer (fs, etc.) later on.

-Currently, KSM runs on Windows and Linux kernels natively, and aims to support macOS by 2017, if you want to port KSM see porting guidelines down below, see Documentation/SPEC.md for more information.
+Currently, KSM runs on Windows and Linux kernels natively, and aims to support macOS by 2017, if you want to port KSM see Documentation/SPEC.md for more information.

 Unlike other hypervisors (e.g. KVM, XEN, etc.), KSM's purpose is not to run other Operating Systems, instead, KSM can be used as an extra layer of